Elansary-Mahmoud/Protein_Aggregation_Prediction/README.md

 Code used for the dissertation presented in fulfillment of the requirements for the degree of Master of Science in Bioinformatics

-Thesis for: Master of Science in BioinformaticsAdvisor: Prof. Dr. Ir.
+Advisor: Prof. Dr. Ir.
 Yves Moreau, Prof. Dr. Ir.
 Joost Schymkowitz

 Abstract: